 Fireworks produce a noisy, startling sound.
-Because it is probably unfamiliar to your dog, he may interpret the sound like a threat, activating his fight-or-flight response.
+Because it is probably unfamiliar to your dog, he or she may interpret the sound as a threat, activating a fight-or-flight response.

-But why are some dogs unafraid of loud noises?
-It depends on the environment your pet grew up in.
-If your dogs were not exposed to loud noises when they were puppies, or if they experienced a traumatic-related noise event, then the sudden loudness from fireworks going off could startle them.
+Getting even more deeply into the topic, why are some dogs unafraid of loud noises?
+It partly depends on the environment that your pet grew up in.
+If a dog was not exposed to loud noises as a puppy, or if a dog experienced a traumatic noise-related event, then the sudden noise from fireworks going off could startle them.

 A Dog’s Loud Noise Phobia

-As mentioned, fireworks are loud.
-Those that are noise-shy can get frightened by the loud, explosive noises fireworks make.
+As mentioned, clearly fireworks are loud.
+Dogs that are noise-shy can get frightened by the loud, explosive noises that fireworks make.

 How to Overcome the Noise Factor

-If you want to go out and enjoy the local fireworks, the best thing to do is leave your pet with a family member, friend, or pet sitter who lives in a quieter area of town.
-Ideally, your pet must be familiar with the person and okay with you leaving them behind, so as not to give them another reason to stress out.
+If you plan to go out to enjoy a fireworks display, the best thing to do is leave your pet at home with a family member.
+Ideally, your pet must be familiar with the person they’re staying with and be okay with you leaving them behind, so as not to give them another reason for stress.

-If you can’t find anyone to leave them with and have to keep them home (and in range of firework sounds), leave your pet inside while the festivities occur.
+If no one can stay home with your pet, and if your home is in range of fireworks or firecracker sounds, leave your pet inside while the festivities occur.
 Choose the most soundproof room or the one farthest from the noise.
 Keep the room dark and close the windows to minimize the noise.
-You may opt to keep on devices that emit white noise and block out sounds, such as your air conditioner, TV, or radio.
-You may also want to provide entertainment for your pet, such as giving him food or toys, to distract him from the noise.
+You may opt to keep on devices that emit white noise and block out sounds, such as an air conditioner, TV, or radio.
+You may also want to provide entertainment for your pet, such as giving them food or toys to distract them from the noise.

-It would also help to put the dog in a place where he feels most comfortable, like his kennel or crate, in the room where you’re keeping him.
+It would also help to put your dog in a place where they feel most comfortable, like their kennel or crate, in the darkened, quiet room.

-Lastly, as a precaution, keep identification on your dog’s collar, in case he gets out and the doors weren’t locked.
-Many dogs get lost or get into an accident running from home during Fourth of July celebrations.
+Finally, as a precaution, keep identification on your dog’s collar in case he or she escapes outside your home.
+Many dogs get lost or get into an accident while they are running from home during Fourth of July celebrations.

-Fireworks don’t always end on the Fourth of July.
-There’s also New Year’s and other occasions where fireworks will be present and can affect your dog.
+Fireworks don’t end after the Fourth of July.
+There are also New Year’s and other occasions where fireworks are presented and can affect your dog.
 For a long term solution, start a noise desensitization program.
 You can start by playing recordings of fireworks and other loud noises, and then slowly increasing the volume and duration to demonstrate that these sounds won’t harm them.
-Reinforce positivity by giving them affection during/after the recordings, so they associate these incidents with good feelings.
+Reinforce positivity by giving them affection and smack treats during/after the recordings, so that your dog associates noisy conditions with good feelings.

 Veterinarians can prescribe dogs medicine for anxiety in extreme cases, but this should always be the last resort.